How do I find Italian military records?

 A copy of the records is held at the archive of the tribunale (court).
 After 75 years, this copy is moved to the provincial archives and made available to the public.
 Each provincial archive has the records of the military district within its provincial boundaries.

-How do I find death records in Italy?
+How do I find Italian birth records?

 How long was military service in Italy?

 Presently military service lasts 8 months, and substitute civilian service for conscientious objectors lasts 10 months.

 Italy was promised Trieste, southern Tyrol, northern Dalmatia, and other territories in return for a pledge to enter the war within a month.
 Despite the opposition of most Italians, who favoured neutrality, Italy joined the war against Austria-Hungary in May.